5 Best Pickleball Paddle For Two Handed Backhand 2023

 • Price is slightly more expensive compared to other paddles in its class

-I also found the grip on this paddle very useful when trying to perfect my backhand shots, giving me better control, stability and accuracy with each swing.
+I also found the grip on this paddle very useful when trying to perfect my backhand shots, giving me better control, stability, and accuracy with each swing.

 I also like the fact that this paddle is great for all levels of players.
 Whether you are a beginner or an advanced player, the Quantum Pro provides the perfect balance between power and control.

 Tennis players can benefit from increased reach and power when using this paddle for two-handed backhands.
 The longer handle makes it easier for tennis players to generate more force without sacrificing form or technique.
-Finally, the extra length of this paddle allows you to hit your shots further away from the net, which can give you an advantage during pickleball matches.

 One thing I don’t like about this paddle is that it provides less pop on serves than some of my other paddles.
-However, I still can get enough spin and accuracy on my serves, so it hasn’t been an issue.
+However, I can still get enough spin and accuracy on my serves, so it hasn’t been an issue.

 Overall, the Prince Quantum Pro Pickleball Paddle is a great choice if you are looking for a paddle that helps you hit two-handed backhands with ease.
-Its increased length and grip help to make backhand shots more powerful without sacrificing form or technique.
+Its increased length and grip help make backhand shots more powerful without sacrificing form or technique.

 Key Features: